Places of Interest

-3. Not long after the death of Samson, the Ark of the Covenant was captured in a battle against the Philistines.
-This was due to judgment against the priest Eli and his two sons, Hophni and Phinehas, whom all died in battle because of their wickedness (1 Sam.
+3. The Ark of the Covenant was captured in a battle against the Philistines.
+This was due to judgment against the priest Eli and his two sons, Hophni and Phinehas, who all died in battle because of their wickedness (1 Sam.
 4).

 4. The Philistines believed they were victorious in battle because their god, Dagon, was stronger than the true God of the Israelites.
 As a result, the Philistines took the Ark to the temple of their god, Dagon, to honor him for the victory.